NeoGeographyToolkit/StereoPipeline/docs/tutorial.rst

 The vertical covariance is defined as the lower-right corner of the 3x3 NED covariance matrix (since x=North, y=East, z=Down).

-To find the horizontal covariance, consider the upper-left :math:`2
-\times 2` block of that matrix.
+To find the horizontal covariance component, consider the upper-left :math:`2 \times 2` block of that matrix.
 Geometrically, the horizontal covariances represent an ellipse.
 The radius of the circle with the same area is found, which is the square root of the product of ellipse semiaxes, which is the product of the eigenvalues of this symmetric matrix, or its determinant.
 So, the the horizontal component of the covariance is defined as the square root of the upper-left :math:`2 \times 2` bock of the NED covariance matrix.

 Theory
 ~~~~~~